correctiv/maple/src/pages/docs.md

 <mapple-examples></mapple-examples>

-Copy the spreadsheet you need into your account and edit it.
+Copy the spreadsheet you need into your account and edit it ("Edit" > "Make a copy").

 You find three Sheets: *Data*, *Config* and *Names*